oryfikry/laravel-8-boilerplate/README.md

 # Laravel 8 Boilerplate

+DISCLAIMER !
 This template is for educational only
 ## Features
 - SPA CRUD (no reload with ajax)
 - Serverside Datatable with Pdf/Excel